kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 ### Upload and Install custom workflows thru Development Center
 * Change your current working directory to the `devcenter-app` directory
 * Validate content of file `mozu.config.json`
-* Type `grunt -f` to upload your application assets to Kibo DevCenter
+* Type `grunt -f` to upload your application assets to Kibo Development Center
-* Log in to Kibo DevCenter and open your application
+* Log in to Kibo Development Center and open your application
 * Verify existence of your uploaded application assets in the __Packages > Assets__ view
 * Click the __Install__ button
 * Select the appropriate Sandbox and click __OK__